pstolarz/w1-gpio-cl/README.md

   ![External GPIO strong pull-up](schema/gpu.png)

-  NOTE: In place of the MOSFET there is possible to use a PNP bipolar transistor with its emitter connected to `Vcc`, collector to the data wire and base to the controlling GPIO (`gpu`).
+  NOTE: In place of the MOSFET it's possible to use a PNP bipolar transistor with its emitter connected to `Vcc`, collector to the data wire and base to the controlling GPIO (`gpu`).
 If needed base-collector current reducing resistor shall be placed between the transistor's base and `gpu` pin.